Accounting Principles and Concepts

 Accounting is an essential factor in successful business management, hence knowing accounting principles will help you make better financial decisions relying on the historical data you gain from previous sales and cost trends.
 But what are Accounting principles?
 Accounting principles are the rules and guidelines companies and other business must follow when reporting financial data; it is widely accepted.
 And they also ensure that companies abide by the same practices and standards when making financial statements.

-Below are the 9 essential accounting ideas that owners of small business enterprises should know:
+Below are the nine essential accounting principles that small business owners should know:

 1. Accruals